 Let’s start with a very topical subject – to print offset, or to print digital – which is best?

-But this is a an extremely expensive piece of kit and if you were to trundle off to any old copy centre to get your business cards printed there’s every chance they’ll print them on a machine not much better than your office photocopier.
+But this is a an extremely expensive piece of kit and if you were to trundle off to any old copy centre to get your business cards printed there’s every chance they’ll print them on a machine not much better than your office photocopier, and they’ll call it ‘digital print’.

 So the term ‘digital print’ can be misleading.

-Let’s assume you’ve chosen a digital printer with the right sort of gear, let’s now explore the difference in the processes between good quality offset and good quality digital (because there’s bad quality offset out there too if you’re unlucky enough to find it).
+But let’s assume you’ve chosen a digital printer with the right sort of gear (that’s us, in case you missed it), let’s now explore the difference in the processes between good quality offset and good quality digital (because there’s bad quality offset out there too if you’re unlucky enough to find it).

 The Digital Press is reasonably quick to set up, so it has a low set up cost, but is more expensive to run per sheet printed.